Application/Interview Process for Psychiatry Residency Program

 - Matriculation from a medical school that we cannot verify as an LCME or AOA (Must be on the approved California board list).

-- Must be a medical school graduate by July 1, 2016, in a U.S. or residency program, on active federal service (e.g. military), or in an advanced degree program while remaining clinically active.
+- Must be a medical school graduate after July 1, 2016, in a U.S. or residency program, on active federal service (e.g. military), or in an advanced degree program while remaining clinically active.

 - Passed USMLE Step 1 & 2 CS and 2 CK or COMLEX Level 1 & 2-CE and 2-PE on 1st attempt (applicants with failure of one exam may be reviewed but unlikely to receive an interview).